Loss of a spouse

 Consider your future

-This may not be the best time to make major decisions, such as to move from your current home.
+It can take a year or longer after your spouse dies before you start feeling emotionally ready to take on major lifestyle decisions.
+That’s why it’s okay, even smart, to wait until you’re ready before you make any financial decisions that aren’t imperative, such as selling your home.
 Take some time to think about the goals you and your spouse shared and decide how your goals as an individual may change.

 - If you still have dependents at home, can you provide for them by yourself?

 - Will you continue to contribute to education funds for your children?

 - Will your vision for retirement change drastically?

 In addition, you may wish to discuss the following questions with your attorney, tax professional and financial advisor:

 - Have you reviewed and changed beneficiary designations as appropriate?

 - Is probate necessary?
 Have you filed the appropriate tax returns?

 - Have the tax consequences of gifting money to relatives and charities been considered?